 The Otter Tail Power Company Foundation's mission is to connect with our rural communities to support young minds, invest in our current and future workforce, create vibrant culture and vital communities, improve health and human services, and protect our natural resources.

-While we provide financial support to a broad array of activities and organizations, we focus our resources on the rural communities we serve.
+While we provide financial support to a broad array of activities and organizations, we focus our resources on the communities we serve.
 Our foremost concerns are our customers, our neighbors, and our employees.

 We make donations for the charitable, educational, and volunteer efforts of qualifying organizations that directly impact the local communities we serve.